Recovering America’s Wildlife Act aims to keep more wildlife from becoming endangered

 More than 12,000 fish and wildlife species across America – and more than 400 in Wisconsin -- are in trouble, their populations declining or so low they’re at risk of becoming threatened or endangered.
-Bipartisan federal legislation known as the Recovering America’s Wildlife Act (RAWA) would provide funding to states to invest in on-the-ground conservation for fish and wildlife species most at risk of extinction.
+Bipartisan federal legislation known as the Recovering America’s Wildlife Act (RAWA) has been introduced in the House and the Senate that would provide funding to states to invest in on-the-ground conservation for fish and wildlife species most at risk of extinction.

 How does RAWA work?